lyteword/chspurgeon-tod/volume-7/psalm-139.md

 **A Psalm of David.** How any critic can assign this Psalm to other than David I cannot understand.
 Every line, every thought, every turn of expression and transition, is his, and his only.
 As for the arguments drawn from the two Chaldaisms which occur, this is really nugatory.
 These Chaldaisms consist merely in the substitution of one letter for another, very like it in shape, and easily to be mistaken by a transcriber, particularly by one who had been used to the Chaldee idiom; but the moral arguments for David's authorship are so strong as to overwhelm any such verbal, or rather *literal* criticism, were even the objections more formidable than they actually are.— *John Jebb.*

 **Verse 1.** *O LORD, thou hast searched me, and known (me).* There is no *"me"* after *"known"* in the Hebrew; therefore it is better to take the object after *"known"* in a wider sense.
 The omission is intentional, that the believing heart of all who use this Psalm may supply the ellipsis.
-Thou hast known and knowest *all that concerns the matter in question,* as well whether I and mine are guilty or innocent (Ps 44:21); also my exact circumstances, my needs, my sorrows, and the precise time when to relieve me.— *A.R.
-Fausset.*
+Thou hast known and knowest *all that concerns the matter in question,* as well whether I and mine are guilty or innocent (Ps 44:21); also my exact circumstances, my needs, my sorrows, and the precise time when to relieve me.— *A. R. Fausset.*

 **Verse 1.** *O LORD, thou hast searched me, and known me.* The godly may sometimes be so overclouded with calumnies and reproaches as not to be able to find a way to clear themselves before men, but must content and comfort themselves with the testimony of a good conscience and with God's approbation of their integrity, as here David doth.— *David Dickson.*